 The big man hooked his thumbs through his belt loops.

 "Inflation's a bitch, ain't it?
 Fifty meseta if all I've got to do is slot the chips and open 'em up.
 Three hundred if I've got to crack one of 'em open, and five hundred if I have to do both.
-And...let's call it an even thou if there's any really nasty surprises, firetraps or that kind of thing."
+And...let's call it an even thou (?) if there's any really nasty surprises, firetraps or that kind of thing."

 "Let's say fifty, two-fifty, four hundred, and seven-fifty," Tyler haggled.
 "Inflation isn't that bad."